-How looking for the positives helps this Louisiana shop owner provide customers quality service and repairs.
+How looking for positives helps Louisiana shop owner provide customers quality service & repairs.

 “I do not give up,” Larremore says.
 “Persistence.
 I will find a way, whether I have to climb the mountain or move it.
 And I want my team to do the same.”